CMSC389R/Forensics-2/README.md

 Section 1

-Type: SECTION_ASCII
+Type: SECTION_ASCII⋅⋅
 Data: ```i love leaving restaurant reviews!```

 Section 2

-Type: SECTION_WORDS
+Type: SECTION_WORDS⋅⋅
 Data: ```[3, 1, 4, 1, 5, 9, 2, 6, 5, 3, 5, 8, 9, 7, 9]```

 Section 3

-Type: SECTION_COORDS
+Type: SECTION_COORDS⋅⋅
 Data: ```(25.291332, -80.3809373)```

 These coordinates appear to lead us to location slightly west of Card Sound Road and a resteraunt by the name of Alabama Jacks between Miami and the Florida Keys: